None Were vs. None Was

 None of the pie was eaten.

 In a sentence like “None were missing,” there is an implicit noun that answers the question, “None of what?”
-That noun is what determines whether none takes a plural or singular verb.
+If that noun is singular, none takes a singular verb.
+If that noun is plural, it is up to the writer and the sense of the sentence to determine whether none takes a singular or a plural verb.

 None was missing.
 (None of the pie was missing.)

 None were missing.
 (None of the cookies were missing.
 But there may be times when a writer prefers was, as in Not a single one of the cookies was missing.)

 Note: Apparently, the SAT testing service considers none as a singular word only.
 However, according to Merriam Webster’s Dictionary of English Usage, “Clearly none has been both singular and plural since Old English and still is.
 The notion that it is singular only is a myth of unknown origin that appears to have arisen in the 19th century.
 If in context it seems like a singular to you, use a singular verb; if it seems like a plural, use a plural verb.
 Both are acceptable beyond serious criticism” (p.
 664)

 - None of the garbage was/were picked up.

 - She inspected all of the plates and none was/were chipped.

 Pop Quiz Answers

 - None of the garbage was picked up.

 - None of the chairs were or was comfortable.